 Sheila with her youngest, Paul

-Sheila, second from left, front row, in a Review, 1965
+Sheila, second from right, front row, in a Review, 1965

 Edgar & Sheila’s family: